enricopolanski/functional-programming/README.md

 const y = x
 ```

+The answer is: there's no way to know without reading `question`'s _implementation_.

-As you can see refactoring a program including non-referentially transparent expressions might be challenging.
+As you can see, refactoring a program including non-referentially transparent expressions might be challenging.
 In functional programming, where every expression is referentially transparent, the cognitive load required to make changes is severely reduced.

 ## Composition